 You may come out of surgery with this catheter already in place.
-Or a doctor (anesthesiologist) inserts the catheter into your lower back while you lay on your side in the hospital bed after your surgery.
+Or, a doctor (anesthesiologist) may insert the catheter into your lower back while you lay on your side in the hospital bed after your surgery.

 Risks of epidural blocks are rare but may include:

 Narcotic (opioid) pain medicine taken as pills or given as a shot may provide enough pain relief.
 You may receive this medicine right away after surgery.
 More often, you receive it when you no longer need epidural or continuous IV medicine.

 Ways you receive pills or shots include:

 - On a regular schedule, where you do not need to ask for them

 - Only when you ask your nurse for them

 - Only at certain times, such as when you get up out of bed to walk in the hallway or go to physical therapy